 Community Action Agencies

-Most poverty-related organizations focus on a specific area of need, such as job training, health care, housing, or economic development.
-Community Action Agencies reach out to low income people in their communities, address their multiple needs through a comprehensive approach, develop partnerships with other community organizations, involve low-income clients in the agency’s operations, and administer a full range of coordinated programs designed to have a measurable impact on poverty.
-National Community Action Partnership Community Action Kentucky
+While many organizations addressing poverty concentrate on specific needs like job training, health care, housing, or economic development, Community Action Agencies (CAAs) stand out.
+CAAs actively engage with low-income individuals in their communities, taking a comprehensive approach to address multiple needs.
+They build partnerships with other community organizations, include low-income clients in the agency’s operations, and administer a range of coordinated programs aimed at making a measurable impact on poverty.